 “Hence, HMOs provide a secure and an excellent performing passive investment to supplement your monthly income,” he concludes.

-The Mistoria Group are high yielding student buy-to-let investment specialists, offering HMOs and armchair student property investment in Manchester and the North of the UK, generating combined net cash yield up to 13% (Rental and Capital Growth).
+The Mistoria Group are high yield student property & buy-to-let investment specialists, offering HMOs and armchair property investment in Manchester and the North of the UK, generating combined net cash yield up to 13% (Rental and Capital Growth).